 For the print-based version of the CASAS Life and Work Reading Series, use Form 80 Appraisal.
 The appraisal has 25 questions and has a set time of 25 minutes to administer.

-Providers are not required to document locator or appraisal test results in TEAMS but are required to maintain documentation of the appraisal in the participant’s file.
+Providers are not required to document locator or appraisal test results in TEAMS but are required to maintain documentation of the paper-based appraisal in the participant’s file.

 Parallel Forms